open/close all folders

 - Averted in some respects though, as Africa outside of the slums seems to be doing better, and the series is set in an Alternate Universe after the 90's, the story taking place around 2010.

-- Alastair Reynolds' novel Blue Remembered Earth is a subversion.
+- Alastair Reynolds's novel Blue Remembered Earth is a subversion.
 While not everything is perfect in the African countries, they've become new economic and technological powers and the overall tone is quite optimistic.
-A Post Cyberpunk sensibility is present, but it's mostly set dressing.
+A Post-Cyberpunk sensibility is present, but it's mostly set dressing.

 - Most of Nnedi Okorafor's books take place in a technologically updated future or alternate universe Africa that is also a Magical Land.
 Some examples are Zahrah the Windseeker, The Shadow Speaker, and Who Fears Death.

-- In the Trinity roleplaying game, Africa is a leading force in 22nd century Earth.
+- The Trinity roleplaying game subverts this; Africa is a leading force in 22nd century Earth, though not without its problems.
 It helps that Africa managed to avoid the worst damage of the Aberrant War, and the more modern Europe and North America got hit hard.

 - One of the campaigns of Empire Earth 2: The Art of Supremacy takes place during the "Synthetic Age" (202X-204X) (featuring things like nanotech enhanced soldiers and giant mecha) in Africa, and deals with the poor native taking up arms against the exploitative megacorps.
 It ends with Africa becoming a technologically advanced world superpower.